packetalien/get-policy-report/readme.md

 Description:

 This is a script that gets the pre-rule base from Panorama.
 It is still alpha/development code.
+This script will dump the policies from Panorama into a policydump.xml file.
+This file will be located in the directory that the script was executed.

+The script takes user input on execution and has 'some' error checking.

 Usage: